gaurav98095/ai-eng/app/docs/21-local-vs-production.md

 The runtime boundary is selected by `EDGENTRAG_ENVIRONMENT`:

-- `local`: Floci, PostgreSQL/pgvector, and Redis all run in Docker Compose for S3/SQS emulation and persistence.
-Start the stack with `./setup-local.sh`.
+- `local`: PostgreSQL/pgvector and Redis run in Docker Compose.
+Floci runs separately on the host's published port `4566` for S3/SQS emulation.
+Start Floci first, then use `make -C app infra-local` from the repository root.
 - `production`: RDS PostgreSQL, ElastiCache Redis, S3, and SQS.
 Leave `EDGENTRAG_AWS_ENDPOINT_URL` unset.
 Credentials come from the workload IAM role/Secrets Manager rather than committed files.